 Have you ever wondered about mechanisms microphones employ to bring out various sounds?
 Microphones convert sound energy into electrical signals.
 However, different types of microphones use varied methods in the conversion process.

 In our case today, we'll discuss electret condenser microphones.
-The electret microphone has been in existence since 1961, and it works on an electrostatic principle, and our scope of interest gives details on applications, types, among others.
+The electret microphone has existed since 1961 and works on an electrostatic principle; our scope of interest details application types, among others.

 What is an Electret Microphone?